-Man shot on I-55 in Jefferson County leads to arrests in St. Louis County
+Vacationing family shot at on I-55 in Jefferson County, dad injured

 Just before 3 p.m., police and an ambulance responded to northbound Interstate 55 near Pevely in Jefferson County.
 Traffic cameras from MoDOT showed emergency responders surrounded a vehicle that was on the right shoulder.

-A family of six from Tennessee was in the car when they said someone in another vehicle fired four shots into their SUV.
+A family of six from Tennessee was on I-55 when they said someone in another vehicle fired four shots into their SUV.
 They told police investigators they don't know what prompted the gunfire and there had been no altercation leading up to the shooting.

-The mother and four kids were not injured.
+The mother and four children were not injured.
 The father, who was riding in the passenger seat, was shot in the leg, the Missouri State Highway Patrol confirmed.
 He was taken to the hospital with what appeared to be non-life-threatening injuries.
+Two of the children were younger than 2.

-From there, police tracked the suspect vehicle into St. Louis County.
+Police tracked the suspect vehicle into St. Louis County.
 They pulled over the car on Interstate 270 near Olive Boulevard in west county.

 Two women were taken into custody at the scene.